moodule/neurotic-moodule/README.md

 > Exclusive interviews with the super models of AI!! :robot:

 What do the machines think of us??
 Are they for human dockers and charters?
+What world are we leaving the machines with?!
+Following the news, we'll have one hot guest per week.

 * Free software: MIT
 * Documentation: https://neurotic-apehex.readthedocs.io.

 ## Table of Contents